 Below we have outlined the food safety measures you need to keep in mind when re-opening your food business.
 They must be adhered to ensure your business is a safe place in our ‘new normal’.

 GUIDANCE FOR FOOD BUSINESSES ON RE-OPENING AFTER LOCKDOWN

 Coronavirus restrictions (or ‘lockdown’) might only just have been lifted for pubs, restaurants and bars, but many catering businesses are being more cautious about reopening, choosing to slowly open back up for business at a later date.
 Whatever your approach, the UK Government has released extensive guidelines for the hospitality sector to follow to help keep the virus at a low level and prevent transmission.

-We thought it might be useful to provide a reminder of the key food safety things you’ll need to do to make sure your business is ready to go when the time comes.
-Every week we will be updating this guide with additional information, outlining the key steps that you need to take and consider in order to re-open your food business safely and smoothly.
+We thought it might be useful to clarify key parts of the Government’s guidance and provide a reminder of the key things you’ll need to think about to make sure your business is ready to go when you decide to reopen.

 You will need to undertake a thorough clean of your business to make sure it is suitably clean for re-opening.
 This is a good opportunity to complete a really good, deep clean in all areas to get you re-started on the right foot.